 Tents, camp stoves, boats etc will be provided by your Group.

 Other items your Cub Scout will gather over time include a first aid kit, personal survival kit, compass etc.

 Weekend in the Hills Gear List

 Where to shop?

-Uniform, Gear and Badges can all be bought from The Scout Shop in Cork, Dublin or Online!
+Uniform, Gear and Badges can all be bought online from The Scout Shop and in the Bray Store.